Dict¶

 intersect_keys(*others: Mapping[K, V]) -> Dict[K, V]

-Return a new Dict keeping only keys present in self and all others.
+Keep only keys present in self and all others mappings.

 Parameters: